Do All Babies Smash the Cake? | San Jose & Bay Area Cake Smash Photography Guide

 👉 slow, thoughtful moments

-So even if your baby doesn’t fully smash the cake, the session is still a success.
+So even if your baby doesn’t fully smash the cake, your session is still a success.

 One of the Best Things You Can Do: Practice at Home